Samkth123/KTH-md/Growth/Session 5/Live session notes - The entrepreneurial team.md

 ##### The doulbe life cycle model
 - development of the life cycke of the team with the lifecycle of the firm
-- The ENT team life cycle is independent but emb
+- The ENT team life cycle is **independent** but **embedded** in the lifecycle of the firm
+- Research shows that many teams rarely survive in the initial composition of when they started the company

+### QUANT SIDE:

+#### ENT TEAM DYNAMICS: THE SET UP
+Type of paper: quantitive paper
+Research question: How does quity split among start up co founders change over time?

+Key insights:
+- Teams that start with an equal